PMR-PMR/UTK-AI/README.md

-# Artificial Intelligence & Machine Learning Project Portfolio
+# Artificial Intelligence & Machine Learning Workflow Portfolio
 #
 Portfolio of all the AI-related projects I worked on at UTK.
 #